 Conclusion

-The recurrence of GNSS interference in northern South America and adjacent Caribbean airspace highlights the importance of collective regional action.
+The occurrences of GNSS interference in northern South America, adjacent Caribbean and Pacific airspaces highlights the importance of establishing collective regional mitigations.
 The phenomenon is not limited by borders, and its effects can extend across several FIRs within a single flight.
-Timely information sharing, publication of NOTAMs, and proactive coordination among States and operators are essential to preserve the safety and predictability of international air transport in the region.
+Timely information sharing, publication of NOTAMs, and proactive coordination among States and operators is essential to preserve the safety and predictability of international air transportion in the region.

 About RSIAs: A RASG-PA Safety Issue Alert (RSIA) contains important safety information RASG-PA deemed important to share with the Pan-America region and may provide recommendations.
 The purpose of the RSIAs is to timely inform air carriers, Air Navigation Service Providers (ANSPs), Airline and Pilot associations and Civil Aviation Authorities about a potential threat to safety in the region.
 RSIAs are designed to be concise while RASG-PA analyzes the safety issue further to develop comprehensive recommendations.
 RASG-PA members are advised to take note of the Alert to evaluate the occurrence of the identified safety issue in their operations with the purpose of mitigating it.